Steven Brown Blackburn School of Art

 The term “Immersive Art” can be interpreted in different ways across different sectors.
 For some it can be seen as art that uses technology to actively involve an audience (Clarke 2025).
 In broader terms immersive art involves sensory engagement and some active participation beyond the use of technology.
 Interaction may involve the viewer walking through and around a piece, looking, touching, reacting to the work as the experience evokes an emotional response.

 As the increasing possibilities of sensory technology has grown so has its potential for use in the world of Art.
 The gap between traditional exhibitions and immersive, interactive displays, whilst remaining, is becoming smaller, with curators embracing new ways of presenting art and exploring how the visitor experience can be enhanced, encompassing the aesthetic and educational dimensions alongside the values of entertainment.
+Popoli and Derda (2021) described a flow chart of actions to consider when planning an exhibition, giving some structure and analysis to the process, which may give a suitable framework for curators to explore alternative ways of planning and displaying an exhibition.

 How society is SEEING, THINKING about and DOING Art can be described further: